pgigioli/pgigioli.github.io/_posts/projects/2017-10-11-real-time-depth-prediction.md

 ## Overview
 Objectives:
-1. Automated data collection
+1. Automated data collection using a mobile robot
-2. Real-time neural network deployment
+2. Real-time model inference speeds

-The goal of this project was to achieve real-time depth vision on a robot through a completely "in-house, start-to-finish" procedure.
-By "in-house, start-to-finish", I mean that this project included everything from data collection through model deployment.
+The goal of this project was to train a Convolutional Neural Network (CNN) to perform depth prediction from single images in real-time.
+By "real-time" I mean that the model should be able to receive images from a webcam feed and make continuous predictions.
+As an added bonus, I incorporated a robot into the mix and used it to automatically collect RGB-depth image pairs for training as well as demonstrate a live application of real-time depth prediction.
+This project was done completely in-house (no open source datasets were used) and end-to-end (from data collection to robotic deployment).

+Background:

-Single image depth prediction involves mapping each pixel of an RGB image to a single continuous depth value.
-This can be thought of as an image segmentation problem except that it is a regression rather than a classification.
+CNNs have been spectacularly effective at numerous computer vision tasks such as object detection (drawing bounding boxes around objects) and image segmentation (pixel-wise classification).
+Single image depth prediction is similar to image segmentation in that it involves mapping each pixel of an RGB image to a single continuous depth value.
+Rather than performing a pixel-wise classification of the RGB image, we are doing a regression on each pixel.

 Constraints:
-- Depth predictions are mapped from a single image
+1. Depth predictions must be predicted directly from a single image (monocular scenario)
-- Model must be deployed locally on an embedded system
+2. Model inference must be done locally on the robot and cannot use external cloud resources
-- Inference in real-time (I define real-time as >10 FPS)
+3. Inference speed must be faster than 10 frames per second (technically, real-time is anything greater than 1 FPS but I define real-time to be >10 FPS for aesthetic reasons)

 ## Hardware
 For the robot, I used a [Turtlebot 2](http://www.turtlebot.com/turtlebot2/) equipped with an [ASUS Xtion Pro](https://www.asus.com/us/3D-Sensor/Xtion_PRO_LIVE/) 3D sensor and a [Jetson TX1](https://developer.nvidia.com/embedded/buy/jetson-tx1-devkit) embedded board.
+The Turtlebot 2 is essentially just a mobile base but is very useful because it has a number of Robot Operating System (ROS) drivers available that allow for easy software integration.
+The ASUS sensor is capable of capturing depth streams and RGB images at the same time, although there is an offset distance between these captured streams that needs to be calibrated.
+Finally, the TX1 has an integrated GPU capable of 4 GB of VRAM and has Linux, ROS, and Caffe installed.

 ## Data collection
-Single image depth prediction involves mapping an RGB image to an equally sized depth map.
-In order to train a "mapping" model, I needed to collect RGB-depth image pairs.
-The ASUS Xtion Pro 3D sensor has the ability to capture RGB images and depth images at the same but there is an offset calibration required in order to align the RGB and depth images since the physical location of each camera is offset by a few centimeters.
+In order to train a model to map RGB images to depth images I needed to collect example RGB-depth image pairs where the pixels in the RGB image aligned exactly to the depth values in the depth image.
+The ASUS Xtion Pro 3D sensor has the ability to capture RGB images and depth images at the same but, as I mentioned earlier, there is an offset calibration required in order to align the RGB and depth images exactly since the physical location of each camera is offset by a few centimeters.

-Another calibration that needs to be done is removing the "fishbowl" effect of the monocular camera.
+Another calibration that was required was removing the "fishbowl" effect of the monocular camera.
 Since the camera lens is curved, there is a slight curvature in the images that it captures.
-[This](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) tutorial takes you through the process of calibrating a monocular camera to remove the fishbowl effect.
+This is a subtle effect that normally wouldn't pose issues for most computer vision tasks however since this particular task is sensitive to pixel-to-pixel variations, this is something that could not be ignored.
+Luckily, [this](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) easy to follow tutorial goes through the process of calibrating a monocular camera to remove the fishbowl effect.

-Once both of these calibrations are complete, you are able to capture sufficiently aligned RGB-depth image pairs.
-However, rather than walking around and capturing the image pairs by hand, I decided to put the robot to work and automatically capture the image pairs by driving the robot around and taking images at 5 second intervals.
-The result was a dataset of 8079 640x480 RGB-depth image pairs.
+Once both of these calibrations were complete, I could use the 3D sensor to capture a variety RGB-depth image pairs simply by placing the sensor in different environments.
+However, rather than walking around and capturing the image pairs by hand, I decided to put the robot to work and automatically capture the image pairs by driving the robot around and saving image pairs at 5 second intervals.
+The result was a dataset of 8,079 RGB-depth image pairs with a resolution of 640x480.
+Here's a few examples from my dataset:

 ![rgb_set_of_5](/images/real-time_depth_prediction/raw_rgb_example_set.png)
 ![depth_set_of_5](/images/real-time_depth_prediction/raw_depth_example_set.png)

 ## Data preprocessing
-These image pairs aren't bad but you'll notice that there are is a lot of white space, which represents NAN values.
-These NAN values come from two sources: 1) misreadings from the sensor and 2) the alignment shift to match the RGB image.
-The sensor has a minimum and maximum distance with which it can measure depths and so objects too close or too far away will be misread.
-In order to align the depth map to the RGB image, the whole depth map has to be shifted and the result is that a portion of the edges will have not have any measurements.
+These image pairs aren't bad but you'll notice that there is quite a bit of white space, which represents NAN, or invalid, values.
+These NAN values come from two sources: 1) misreadings from the sensor and 2) the alignment shift used to align the depth pixels with the RGB pixels.
+The first problem arises since the sensor has a minimum and maximum distance with which it can measure depths and so objects too close or too far away will be misread.
+This is simply a limitation in the hardware and no explicit solution can be used to fix it.
+As far as the second problem goes, in order to align the depth map to the RGB image, the whole depth map had to be shifted and the consequence is that a portion of the edges have no measurements.
+Both of these problems were mostly remedied using a few clever interpolation techniques.

-Depth images with a significant amount of NAN values, say greater than 25%, I'll just remove.
-For the remainder, I'll apply the following algorithm:
+Firstly, depth images with a significant amount of NAN values, say greater than 25%, were thrown out.
+For the remainder, I applied the following algorithm:
 1. 2D interpolation to fill the inner NAN values
 2. Horizontal and vertical linear interpolations to fill the edges x 2 (applied second time to fill corners)
 3. Smooth interpolated values by applying an average pool
 4. Fill any remaining NAN values with the mean value of the whole depth image

+The code for the data preprocessing is linked here:

-The result looks something like this:
+The result looks like this:

 ![raw_depth_image](/images/real-time_depth_prediction/depth_before_preproc.png) ![preprocessed_depth_image](/images/real-time_depth_prediction/depth_after_preproc.png)

-The code for this algorithm is linked here:

-In addition to this preprocessing, I also apply the following data augmentation methods to greatly increase my data set size:
+With cleaned data, another issue with the dataset was the relatively small number of examples.
+I applied the following data augmentation methods to greatly increase my data set size:
 1. Random scale up to 50% of the original image size
 2. Random rotation up to 5 degrees in either direction
 3. Random flip about the y-axis